meditation 3 : verse 26

 The original prose biography, an account of a journey, appeared in the same period as the Vijñāna Bbhairava.

 At one point, Rinchen Zangpo was in Kashmir.
-In Zhangzhanpa Chöwang Dragpa's translation, the lines subtly describe the union of breath and subjectivity as experienced by local couples.
+In Zhangzhanpa Chöwang Dragpa's verse "reworking," some lines subtly describe the union of breath and subjectivity as experienced by local couples.

 The boys of bliss